tomforwood/messagematch/messagematch-sample-project/README.md

 It also has a redundant unused test spec, which moreover does not match the OpenApi spcification it is supposed to

 This results in errors in the maven build

+There is also currently an actual bug in the maven build - the open api spec file is generated after the phase where it is copied onto the classpath so the first install after a clean will fail